-If you're comparing Google's P/E ratio to Procter & Gamble's, you're wasting your time.
-If you want to know if Apple's stock is overvalued, compare it to companies like Microsoft; If you want to know if AT&T is undervalued, compare it to companies like Verizon and T-Mobile.
+If you're comparing Google's P/E ratio to Procter & Gamble's P/E ratio, you're wasting your time.
+If you want to know if Apple's stock is overvalued, compare it to a company like Microsoft; If you want to know if AT&T is undervalued, compare it to companies like Verizon and T-Mobile.
 You wouldn't want to compare Coca-Cola with Tesla.

-Looks can be deceiving; anybody who's ever been at the bar or club when the lights come on after last call can tell you that.
-Sometimes when people are determining a stock's value, they do it with their 1:30am club eyes and get caught in what's considered a value trap.
+Looks can be deceiving; anybody whose ever been at the bar or club when the lights come on after last call can tell you that.
+Sometimes when people are determining a stock's value, they do it with their 1:30 am club eyes and get caught in what's considered a value trap.

 A value trap is a company that looks good on the surface, but once you hit the switch, it starts looking funny in the light.
 It seems undervalued, but it's not.